GSC Theatre Season Opens Friday

 Posted on Monday, September 10, 2018

-Gordon State College Theatre opens its 2018-19 Theater season with “The Laramie Project,” Monday, Sept.
-24.
+Gordon State College Theatre opens its 2018-19 Theater season with a staged reading of “The Laramie Project."

 “The Laramie Project, ” created by Moises Kaufman and the Tectonic Theatre Project, is a documentary-style theater piece based on the 1998 murder of 21-year old Matthew Shepard of Laramie, Wyoming.

-Gordon students will be doing a staged reading of the piece.
 Proceeds from the show will go to the non-profit organization Lost & Found an Atlanta-based organization that assists homeless LGBTQ youth.
+Admission is free but a donation of $5 is requested for Lost & Found.

 “Doing this first gives us the opportunity to do an amazing piece without the pressure of high production – it’s a piece that is beautiful and also relatable,” says Lisa Cesnik-Ferguson, Assistant Professor of Theatre.
 “It is documentary style with lots and lots of characters, and focuses on how events like this can tear apart a community.”